 Hilora’s in the Tsavo East National Park

+Hiloras are the most endagered wildlife in the Tsavo East National Park.
 Tsavo East National park is home to the most endangered antelope called Hilora, these kinds of antelopes are very beautiful wild animals, they were brought here for conservation, they were first found between Kenya and Somali, the number of this kind of antelopes is not more than 500 in the world, this makes these animals in critical danger.
 They are very brown antelopes, with very sharp horns, they have a very long tail which is white in colour, they also have white marks on their faces.
-These kinds of antelopes don’t give birth to twins like the dik-diks.
-The Hiloras population declined because of poaching, diseases, droughts because they are eaten by other animals.
+These kinds of antelopes don’t give birth to twins like the dik-diks. population declined because of poaching, diseases, droughts because they are eaten by other animals.

 Visit these sites in Tsavo East National Park

 Have you been to the world’s largest lava flow?
 The largest lava flow in the world is called the Yatta Plateau, it is found here in Kenya, covers over about three hundred Kilometers(300KM), from the ground it rises to about one hundred meters (100m), it starts from Oldoyo Sabuk around Nairobi.
 If you are new to this place you could be asking yourself what activities you can do in this Park.